DataIntellectTech/TorQ/InstallGuide.md

 ## Version control

+The installtion script currently works with:
-Currently works with TorQ v3.7.0 and higher and TorQ-FSP v1.9.0 and higer.
+- TorQ v3.7.0 or higher
+- TorQ-FSP v1.9.0 and higer.